ska-telescope/ska-integration-test-harness/docs/src/extend_and_apply_ith.rst

 Test Harness applications examples
 ----------------------------------

+Here there follows some (not necessarily exhaustive) examples of how this test harness has been used.

+In September 2024, this test harness was used for the new set of this test harness is used for the new set of
+`TMC-CSP Mid integration
+tests <https://gitlab.com/ska-telescope/ska-tmc/ska-tmc-mid-integration/-/merge_requests/234>`__,
-Right now (October 2024), this test harness is used for the new set of `TMC-CSP Mid integration tests <https://gitlab.com/ska-telescope/ska-tmc/ska-tmc-mid-integration/-/merge_requests/234>`__, to test the subarray-related operations on the TMC (with a production CSP and emulated SDP and Dishes).
+to test the subarray-related operations on the TMC (with a production CSP and emulated SDP and Dishes).

-Another more recent use case is
+In October 2024, this test harness was used for
 `this new set of TMC system tests <https://gitlab.com/ska-telescope/ska-sw-integration-testing/-/merge_requests/7/>`__, which run in an environment where TMC, CSP, SDP and Dishes are production subsystems.